apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Republican senators blast dress-code change as disrespectful**
+**The Republican Party infighting is driving America toward a government shutdown**

-You can read more about it [here](https://www.washingtonpost.com/politics/2023/09/19/republican-senators-dress-code/).
+You can read more about it [here](https://www.cnn.com/2023/09/20/politics/government-shutdown-house-republicans/index.html).

 ## Requirements
 - Python 3.8